[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 What is the Terraform ternary operator?

-A Terraform ternary operator is one which operates on three operators.
-Syntactically, the ternary operator defines a Boolean condition, a value when the condition is true, and a value when the condition is false.
+A Terraform ternary operator is one that operates on three operators.
+Syntactically, the ternary operator defines a boolean condition, a value when the condition is true, and a value when the condition is false.

 The ternary operator in Terraform looks like this: